By now, you have probably heard plenty of family and friends talking about the Paleo diet plan.

 What is the Paleo diet?
 The goal of the Paleo diet is to eat foods that early humans are believed to have eaten, which include protein sources, fats, vegetables and fruits.
 Grains and dairy, for the most part, are not included in the Paleo diet menu for reasons we will break down below.
 Many adopt the Paleo diet to lose weight, improve health, have better recovery after exercise or any number of other reasons, but it can also be viewed as a lifestyle change that focuses on eating healthier and fresher foods.

-Another key feature of the Paleo diet is that it aims to eliminate the consumption of processed foods.
+Another key feature of the Paleo diet plan is that it aims to eliminate the consumption of processed foods.
 Humans, nowadays, eat far too many foods we do not prepare and cook ourselves.
 Foods processed in a factory containing added sugars, preservatives and who knows what else.
-This is possibly one of the diet’s most appealing and widely accepted elements among nutrition professionals — that it revolves around nothing but fresh, whole, real foods.
+This is possibly one of the diet’s most appealing and widely accepted elements among nutrition professionals — that it revolves around nothing but fresh, whole, real foods, which yield impressive Paleo diet results.

 Paleo Diet Plan Basics and Rules

 An important point to know, before you decide to transition into a Paleo dietary lifestyle, is that you do not have to go from eating grains, dairy and processed food on Saturday to eating none of the foods you are used to eating on Sunday.
 It can be a gradual transition.

-Also, many Paleo recommendations suggest trying out the diet for about 30 days before making a full commitment to see how your body reacts to the dietary shifts.
+Also, many recommendations suggest trying out the Paleo diet plan for about 30 days before making a full commitment to see how your body reacts to the dietary shifts.

 Here is a quick breakdown of which foods and food groups you will and won’t eat while following a Paleo meal plan.
 For more in-depth coverage of the ins and outs of Paleo, check out any of the many websites dedicated to the diet.

 On the Paleo diet, protein will automatically make up a large percentage of what you eat on a daily basis.
 The reason this diet is often praised is because eating more protein not only helps build muscle, but keeps you full as well.